lizz02/cit281-p2/README.md

 ![p2-random.js result](p2-random.png)

 ### Copy code from p2-random.js and update functions to be function expressions.
-Commit to github using VSCode and compare the two files.
+Commit to github using VSCode.
 ```
 // Returns a random number between min (inclusive) and max (exclusive)
 const getRandomInteger = function(min, max) {